DoubleML/doubleml-docs/.devcontainer/docker_guide.md

    ```

 2. Open the Command Palette (`Ctrl+Shift+P`).
-3. Type `Remote-Containers: Reopen in Container`.
+3. Type `Dev Containers: Reopen in Container`.

 VS Code will pull the `svenklaassen/doubleml-docs:latest` image (if needed) based on `.devcontainer.json` and open the project in the container.<br>
 This approach is much faster than building the container from scratch.
 VS Code automatically downloads the image from Docker Hub if it's not already on your system.

-## Build the documentation
+## Step 3: Build the documentation

 1. Open a terminal in VS Code (`Terminal > New Terminal`)